productml/blurr/examples/frequently-bought-together/fbt-walkthrough.md

 # Frequently bought together

-In this example, we’ll walk through building a ‘Frequently bought together’ feature to show in a mobile e-commerce app using Firebase events.
+In this example, we’ll walk through building a ‘Frequently bought together’ feature to show in a mobile e-commerce app.

 ![Mockup](images/fbt_mockup.PNG)